 The greens themselves are kind of a microcosm of the whole Westridge design.
 It’s a very tricky layout.
 This is not a very long course, topping out at just over 6,500 yards from the black tees.
 It’s a target design with very few flat lies on the entire course.
 Most fairways slope severely from one side to the other, so it pays to aim toward the top side.

 In the past, the course was never as lush as it was Sunday, so you could get away with shots up in the hillside rough that would often trundle back down into the fairway.
-Sunday, however, that was not the case because the rough would eat up the ball and you’d be left with an awkward stance with the ball above your feet and the ball sitting down in the grass.
+Sunday, however, that was not the case because the rough would eat up the ball and you’d be left with an awkward stance with the ball above/below your feet and the ball sitting down in the grass.

 The course runs along a small canyon ridge, so there are a lot of rugged Environmentally Sensitive Area (ESA) hazards to worry about.
 This is one case where the rough helped some.
 If you missed on the low side of the fairway in the past, you had to hope and pray your ball wouldn’t roll out of play.
 Sunday, the rough would at least stop your ball, though you’d still be left with an awkward recovery shot.

 There is a good diversity of holes and designs at Westridge.
 I’m not sure any one hole stands out drastically above the rest, but the 7th is kind of the signature hole with a cool rock wall wrapping all the way around the green for an intimidating approach shot to an almost-island green.
 Overall, it’s a nice mix of holes and a very fun overall layout that will keep you entertained and challenged.
 Hit it straight here and you will be left with many good birdie opportunities.
-If you are stray off the tee, though, or poor on your approaches, the course will show its teeth.
+If you are stray off the tee or poor on your approaches, however, the course will show its teeth.

 And once you are on the greens, a two-putt is never a guarantee with some tricky undulation.
 They had some diabolical Sunday pin placements for us, so it was extra challenging on putts.
-The marshal even remarked that the greenskeeper must have been in a really bad mood that morning, as if they were even more difficult than normal.
+The marshal even remarked that the greenskeeper must have been in a really bad mood that morning, as if they were even more difficult placements than normal.
 Speaking of the marshal and the overall staff, everyone at Westridge was very pleasant and the service experience was a huge step up from what I’ve encountered in the past here.

 One last thing to note is the routing.
 Since I last played here, they have switched the nines.
 The marshal told me they did that about a year ago.
 I’m not really sure why.
 I don’t think it serves much purpose here.
 In fact, I think the strongest point of the course is the final few holes on what is currently the front nine.
 I think that makes for a stronger finish than what is now the finishing stretch on the back nine.
 Oh well.